ScoreUnder/pishock-zap-fabric/README.md

 It connects PiShock devices to Minecraft, allowing them to react to ingame damage, and has a comprehensive set of options to configure that experience.

+In other words, it zaps you with a shock collar when you get hit.

 ## Notable features

 - Works in multiplayer, even on non-modded servers